csivitu/ForkThis-Backend/README.md

 <div>
 <img src="/screenshots/Shop.jpg" width="400px;" alt=""/>
 <p>3.
-Heading onto shop, we have item such as tshirts, pens, bags, etc which can be bought using the coins the user is awarded upon getting a PR merged and winning challenges.
+Heading onto shop, we have items such as tshirts, pens, bags, etc which can be bought using the coins the user is awarded upon getting a PR merged and winning challenges.
 <img src="/screenshots/Purchased%20Items.jpg" width="400px;" alt=""/>
 <br/>
-The purchased items can be viewed in the purchased section.</p>
+The purchased items can be viewed under the purchased section.</p>
 </div>

 <div>